HugoCornelis/workflow-automation-engine/README.md

 `workflow` uses `grc` for colorification of its output.
 Both `workflow` and `vigilia` require [YAML](https://yaml.org/), [JSON](https://toml.io/en/) or [TOML](https://toml.io/en/) for configuration files.
-Another dependency is the `File::chdir` perl module and installation is done with `make`.
-The Perl module for integration of Python code into Perl is also required.
+Other dependencies are several Perl modules such as `File::chdir`, and `File::Find::Rule`, the Perl module for integration of Python code into Perl.
+Installation itself is performed with `make`.

-For Ubuntu 22.04.3 LTS jammy, install these prerequisites:
+As an example, for Ubuntu 22.04.3 LTS jammy, you need to install these
+prerequisites:

 ```
 sudo apt install automake